 In January 2019, Osmulski and a former MacIver colleague, Matt Kittle, asked the Governor’s Office to add them to their media distribution list.
 The reporters soon realized something was amiss when they did not receive a response nor a single media advisory.

-As a result of this exclusion over the past seven months, it has been practically impossible for the MacIver journalists to attend the vast majority of the Governor’s public events and press conferences.
+As a result of this exclusion over the past seven months, it became practically impossible for the MacIver journalists to attend the vast majority of the Governor’s public events and press conferences.
 For example, on February 28, 2019, Osmulski and Kittle were denied access to the Governor’s “budget briefing for the media,” which was open to 26 other members of the Capitol press corps.